 The Scheme may be exposed to daily cash redemptions of redeemable units and daily margin calls on derivatives.
-It therefore primarily held investments that were traded in active markets and can be readily disposed of.
+It therefore primarily holds investments that are traded in active markets and can be readily disposed of.

 The Scheme's investments may include listed securities that are considered readily realisable, as they are listed on recognised stock exchanges.